 Through an integration with their CMS, Hootsuite pulls visual content like white papers straight from their DAM system to their website.
 This reduces the back and forth between teams when there are minor changes to marketing materials.
 It also allows Hootsuite to track views and downloads of this content in their DAM analytics to better inform their content strategy.

-Houston Astros (case study)
+Canon Medical (case study)

 Monitoring their user data regularly allowed Varian to quickly catch illegal content usage from a user at an approved vendor, saving them thousands of dollars in stolen brand assets.

 Where to get your DAM data

 Part of understanding data analytics is being able to differentiate what it is and isn’t telling you.
 Different data sources provide a distinct way to look at things, so it’s important to understand what you’re looking for and the best place to find your answer.

 Our DAM platform, the Widen Collective®, has analytic tools in the Insights application.
 With Insights, you’re able to create standard and custom dashboards with the reporting information you need to analyze and assess your content and site performance.
 Some of the analytic features in the Collective include:

 - Sitewide insights: A comprehensive look at your DAM site performance and user engagement with data on searches, shares, embeds, views, downloads, and more.

 - Quick insights: An at-a-glance view of asset activity and engagement that helps you share, publish, and repurpose your team’s strongest assets.

 - Admin dashboard: Insights about the health of your DAM site, including information on which assets and how many are missing metadata and categories, if there are conflicting file names, expired assets, and more.